 We were encouraged by the willingness of the tour operators to find solutions but I knew it would take ingenuity to come up with a way for us to all enjoy Fiji.
 We packed a few items we thought may help including a luggage strap, non slip matting and other straps we thought may secure BJ on some of the activities we fancied trying.

 Our first day in Fiji was spent visiting a couple of the tour operators with our ideas for making the experiences work.
 Although we lost the first day doing this it was worth it.
-The forward planning helped make the rest of the week a great success with BJ able to participate in some unique adventures.
+The forward planning helped make the rest of the week a great success with Braeden able to participate in some unique adventures.
 I’ll be sharing more on those activities soon.

 Fiji delivered a diverse range of experiences for our whole family and I’m so pleased we didn’t let the challenges get in the way of us giving it a go.
-AJ rates Fiji as her favourite holiday of all time and knowing that makes me even happier.
+Amelia rates Fiji as her favourite holiday of all time and knowing that makes me even happier.
 The sense of joy and satisfaction at achieving this holiday is immense.
-And while I was always dedicated to BJ’s therapies, it’s now that I see the amazing life all the hard work has delivered him.
-Therapy isn’t just about milestones, it’s about quality of life and after he’s put in the hard yards, I’m thrilled to see BJ living large.
+And while I was always dedicated to Braeden’s therapies, it’s now that I see the amazing life all the hard work has delivered him.
+Therapy isn’t just about milestones, it’s about quality of life and after he’s put in the hard yards, I’m thrilled to see Braeden living large.